chtoucas/Narvalo.NET/docs/developer.md

 ### Version updates

+**IMPORTANT** Only update the version number immediately before a new release to the _official_ NuGet repository.
+Otherwise, versions found in the repository should **match** the ones found in the NuGet registry.

 If two projects use a shared version `DefaultVersion.props`, we need to be very careful.
 Let's see how things work with NuGet when Narvalo.YYY depends on Narvalo.XXX: